timescale/docs/api/_hyperfunctions/heartbeat_agg/rollup.md

       - column: rollup
         type: HeartbeatAgg
         description: >
           A heartbeat aggregate covering the interval from the earliest start time of its component aggregates to the latest end time.
-It will combine the live ranges of all the components.
+It combines the live ranges of all the components.
 ---